muranhuli/AgentHubBackend/README.md

 # AgentHubBackend

-\nThis project uses a new LLM operator for LLM calls.
+This project uses a new LLM operator for LLM calls.
 Configure API keys in `.env-llm`.

 The runtime relies on a Minio service for object storage.
 Set the following variables in `middleware/.env`: